OfficeDev/SharePoint-Add-in-REST-OData-BasicDataOperations/ReadMe.md

 13. Open the .sln file.
 13. In **Solution Explorer**, highlight the SharePoint add-in project and replace the **Site URL** property with the URL of your SharePoint developer site.
 14. Press F5.
-15. After the app installs, the consent page opens.
+15. After the add-in installs, the consent page opens.
 Click **Trust It**.
 16. Enter a string in the text box beside the **Add List** button and click the button.
 In a moment, the page refreshes and the new list is in the table.
 17. Click the ID of the list, and then click **Retrieve List Items**.
 There will initially be no items on the list.
 Some additional buttons will appear.
 18. Add a string to the text box beside the **Add Item** button and press the button.
 The new item will appear in the table in the row for the list.